Leo3418/leo3418.github.io/collections/_posts/en/2020-07-27-compile-vcgencmd-on-fedora.md

     {% include asciinema-player.html name="build-and-install.cast"
     poster="npt:16.5" start_at="10" %}

-After this command completes, you will find the `vcgencmd` program under `/opt/vc/bin`.
+After this command completes, the `vcgencmd` program can be found under `/opt/vc/bin`.

 {% include asciinema-player.html name="after-install.cast" poster="npt:6" %}

 ## Tell the System About `/opt/vc`

-When you run `vcgencmd` now, you will see the following error message:
+If the `vcgencmd` program is invoked now, the following error message is expected to show up:

 ```console
 $ /opt/vc/bin/vcgencmd